Hamburger

 Direct and indirect unfair discrimination is prohibited in terms of the Employment Equity Act, 1998.
 No person may be unfairly discriminated against on the basis of any listed ground or other arbitrary ground.
 The listed grounds are race, gender, sex, pregnancy, marital status, family responsibility, ethnic or social origin, color, sexual orientation, age, disability, religion, HIV status, conscience, belief, political opinion, culture, language, birth and any other arbitrary ground.
 Sexual harassment and unequal pay for work of equal value on prohibited grounds are given express protection as forms of unfair discrimination.

-Where an employer is a designated employer (ie, employs more than 50 employees or has an annual turnover in excess of the prescribed threshold), they are obliged to put into place affirmative action measures to ensure that suitably qualified people from designated groups (ie, African, Coloured, Indian, women and people with disabilities) have equal employment opportunities and are equitably represented in all occupational levels in the workforce.
-There are amendments in the pipeline in terms of which a ‘designated employer’ will only be an employer that employs more than 50 employees and the annual turnover threshold will no longer be relevant.
-This amendment is anticipated to come into effect in about October 2023.
+Where an employer is a designated employer (ie, employs more than 50 employees or has an annual turnover in excess of the prescribed threshold), they are obliged to put into place affirmative action measures to ensure that suitably qualified people from designated groups (ie, African, Colored, Indian, women and people with disabilities) have equal employment opportunities and are equitably represented in all occupational levels in the workforce.
+Proposed amendments could revise the definition of a ‘designated employer’ to remove the annual turnover threshold.
+While this amendment was anticipated to take effect in 2023, it has not yet come into effect..

 South Korea